almostearthling/when-wizard/README.md

 $ ./when-wizard start-wizard
 ```

 at the `$` prompt.
 This will start the wizard GUI.
 To start the management application, change `start-wizard` to `start-manager`.
 Consider that it's in early alpha stage: it mostly works but it can produce some errors.
-Also consider that the **When Wizard** is used also to debug and improve **When**'s remote API: if something does not work it should be tested with the latest updates in the ``devel`` (_development_) branch of **When** before filing an issue.
+Also consider that the **When Wizard** is used also to debug and improve **When**'s remote API: if something does not work it should be tested with the latest updates in the `devel` (_development_) branch of **When** before filing an issue.

 ## What still has to be done
 The wizard interface is almost complete but might require some refinements.
 Also, it completely lacks any form of configuration: although at the moment the application does not seem to need any form of configuration, it might do in the future.
-The manager application is also quite complete and functional, but it still lacks the tab to configure the running **When** scheduler.
+The manager application is also quite complete and functional.
 Parts of its UI can be improved too, although in my opinion both graphic utilities now have reached an almost stable state.

 The provided _stock plugins_ **do not always do what they promise**: sometimes they do or at least try to, but in many cases they just don't work, especially for tasks.
 Mostly because I have to find out what is the command for a specific action, as I focused more on how to get the whole application working instead of caring for plugin details.